raghavm1/NaturalEventTracker/README.md

 # Natural Event Tracker 🔥⛈️

-Look at the world daily via Google Maps and look for natural events as they occur.
+Look at the world daily via Google Maps and look for wildfires as they occur.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).